danielehc/katacoda-scenarios/consul_service_mesh_1/step3.md

 This will forward port `80` of `service/hashicorp-consul-ui` on port `80` of your test machine.

 You can now open the Consul UI tab to be redirected to the Consul UI.
+The Consul UI will list the `consul` service.